Skip to main content

 Subjective Manual Muscle Testing

-Therapists resist motion with their own hands and assign a grade — introducing variability, limiting repeatability, and compromising documentation quality.
+Therapists resist motion with their own hands and assign a grade — introducing variability and limiting detection of subtle changes.

 The Solution